googlearchive/gcsbeat/tutorial/tutorial.md

 	gcloud iam service-accounts keys create gcsbeat-tutorial-key.json --iam-account $ACCOUNTEMAIL

 Grant permissions to `gcsbeat`.
-The most basic permissions you can use are `roles/storage.objectViewer`.
+The most basic role you can use is `roles/storage.objectViewer`.
-Additional functionality
+Here we use the `objectAdmin` role because we want to track which files have been processed by placing metadata tags on the files.

 	gcloud projects add-iam-policy-binding $PROJECT_ID --member serviceAccount:$ACCOUNTEMAIL --role "roles/storage.objectAdmin"

+The plugin also supports deleting the files after they've been read or keeping a local database of processed files.

 ## Configure GCSBeat